szabolcsdombi/python-mesh-raycast/README.md

 # python-mesh-raycast

-A simple module to calculate mesh normals for python.
+Ray-casting on meshes for python.

 ## Install